Case Study · Ad Tech

 During one early session, a major enterprise brand saw the system in action.
 Their reaction was immediate.
 They said they had not seen anything comparable.
 They wanted access as soon as possible.

 From that moment, the internal question changed.
-It was no longer a question of whether the product should exist but how quickly it could be scaled responsibly.
+It was no longer whether the product should exist, but how quickly it could be scaled responsibly.

 $10M+